carlpietrzak/Cheat-Sheets/Statistics.md

 - [An Introduction to Statistical Learning](https://www-bcf.usc.edu/~gareth/ISL/)  - This book provides an introduction to statistical learning methods.
 It's also provides code in R (which is not relevant for our class), but it's really great from the theoretical perspective.
 Website contains a free PDF.
   - [Introduction to Statistical Learning Video Series](https://www.youtube.com/user/dataschool/playlists?shelf_id=4&view=50&sort=dd) - a YouTube playlist of videos accompanying the chapters of the ISL book.
+  - [An Introduction to Statistical Learning with Python Code](https://github.com/JWarmenhoven/ISLR-python) - this repository contains Python code for a selection of tables, figures and LAB sections from the book 'An Introduction to Statistical Learning with Applications in R' by James, Witten, Hastie, Tibshirani (2013).
+The book was originally written with examples in R, [Jordi Warmenhoven](https://github.com/JWarmenhoven) "translates" it into Python code.
 - [The Elements of Statistical Learning](https://web.stanford.edu/~hastie/ElemStatLearn/) - This book is a more advanced book, but also a great resource.
 You can download a PDF version for free.
 - [Khan Academy's Statistics and Probability](https://www.khanacademy.org/math/statistics-probability) classes are pretty good introduction to statistics and probability.
 - [The Probability and Statistics Cookbook](https://github.com/mavam/stat-cookbook/releases/download/0.2.6/stat-cookbook.pdf) - The probability and statistics cookbook is a succinct representation of various topics in probability theory and statistics.
 It provides a comprehensive mathematical reference reduced to its essence, rather than aiming for elaborate explanations.
 [Source](http://statistics.zone); [GitHub Repo](https://github.com/mavam/stat-cookbook).